 Eggs: What Health-Conscious People REALLY Need to Know about One of the Most Controversial Foods

-For this reason, Americans are often recommended to eat a low cholesterol diet to lower their cholesterol levels and reduce the risk for cardiovascular disease.
-With that in mind, it’s no wonder that eggs have gotten a bad rap in the past because they are considered to be a high cholesterol food due to the cholesterol content of the yolk.
+For this reason, Americans are often recommended to eat a low cholesterol diet to lower their cholesterol levels and reduce the risk for cardiovascular disease – since according to the CDC, having high blood cholesterol raises the risk for heart disease and for stroke.2 With that in mind, it’s no wonder that eggs have gotten a bad rap in the past because they are considered to be a high cholesterol food due to the cholesterol content of the yolk.

 HDL and LDL